Great Britain

 While prices have started to fall in earnest only in the past two months, the report makes clear that the property market is in a dire state.
 Buyers are refusing, or unable, to hand over any money to purchase a house.
 "The continuing lack of demand in the housing market is reflected in the collapse in transactions," says the report."

-The credit crisis has pushed up the cost of mortgages and first-time buyers need to find deposits of 10 or even 25 percent to get the best rates from some lenders - equating to more than £30,000.
+The credit crisis has pushed up the cost of mortgages, and first-time buyers need to find deposits of 10 or even 25 percent to get the best rates from some lenders, which is equated to more than £30,000.
 The report comes after economists warned yesterday that the Bank of England may increase interest rates later in the year because of rising inflation.
 Rates on the swap market - where banks borrow to fund fixed-rate mortgages - jumped yesterday.
 Those used to fund two-year mortgages rose from 6 percent to 6.3 percent.
-It was the biggest one-day increase since 1992 and some specialists predict lenders will have to increase mortgage rates as a result.
+It was the biggest one-day increase since 1992, and some specialists predict lenders will have to increase mortgage rates as a result.

 The drought in housing transactions is starting to cause substantial problems for the economy, the RICS warns, as estate agents, lawyers, mortgage brokers, and removal men suffer their quietest period in a generation.
 Even during the depths of the housing crash in 1991, agents sold 26 properties in any three-month period - almost 50 percent higher than last month's figure.
-Jeremy Leaf, a north London estate agent and RICS spokesman said: "House price falls in themselves are awful, but only for those that have bought recently and need to sell.
+Jeremy Leaf, a north London estate agent and RICS spokesman, said: "House prices fall in themselves and are awful, but only for those that have bought recently and need to sell.

 The RICS survey indicates that prices improved slightly last month, with 92.9 percent more surveyors reporting a fall in house prices than a rise, marginally better than April's 94.7 percent.
-Surveyors in south-east England and East Anglia are unanimous that prices are falling.
+Surveyors in southeast England and East Anglia have unanimously stated that prices are falling.
 Agents say that gazundering may send prices down further.
-Philip Barnett, at Mundy & Co in Lincoln, said: "Gazundering and fall-throughs are now a significant problem showing how inadequate and ineffective were the Government's home buying and selling reforms."
+At Mundy & Co in Lincoln, Philip Barnett said: "Gazundering and fall-throughs are now a significant problem showing how inadequate and ineffective were the Government's home buying and selling reforms."

-Grant Shapps, the Tory housing spokesman, said: "Families who want or need to move home cannot afford to do so.
-They are feeling the pinch from food prices and the cost of filling up their car.
-"If at the end of the month you are feeling very stretched the last thing you can afford to do is move house."
+The Tory housing spokesman, Grant Shapps, said: "Families who want or need to move home cannot afford to do so.
+They feel the pinch from food prices and the cost of filling up their car.
+"If at the end of the month, you feel very stretched, the last thing you can afford to do is move house."

-A spokesman for the Department for Communities and Local Government said: "We are well placed to meet the challenges of the global credit crunch, the fundamentals of the economy are sound with low unemployment and historically low-interest rates, and long-term demand for housing remains high.
-"The issue affecting the market is fundamentally about the supply of credit - a different situation to the early 1990s which was about high-interest rates and unemployment.
+A spokesman for the Department for Communities and Local Government said: "We are well placed to meet the challenges of the global credit crunch, the economy's fundamentals are sound with low unemployment and historically low interest rates, and long-term demand for housing remains high.
+"The issue affecting the market is fundamentally about the supply of credit - a situation different from the early 1990s, which was about high interest rates and unemployment.

 ©, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic.